California shootings: Who died in Monterey Park and Half Moon Bay attacks? | Entertainment

 Back-to-back mass shootings in California have claimed the lives of people who loved to dance at a studio in Monterey Park and farm workers in the coastal community of Half Moon Bay.

 The Los Angeles County coroner's office has confirmed the names of the victims.
-There were six women killed: My Nhan, 65; Lilian Li, 63; Xiujuan Yu, 57; Muoi Ung, 67; Hong Jian, 62; and Diana Tom, 70.
-The five men who were killed were identified as Yu Kao, 72; Chia Yau, 76; Valentino Alvero, 68; Wen Yu, 64; and Ming Ma, 72.
+There were six women killed: My My Nhan, 65; Lilan Li, 63; Xiujuan Yu, 57; Muoi Dai Ung, 67; Hongying Jian, 62; and Diana Man Ling Tom, 70.
+The five men who were killed were identified as Yu Lun Kao, 72; Chia Ling Yau, 76; Valentino Marcos Alvero, 68; Wen Tau Yu, 64; and Ming Wei Ma, 72.
 The Chinese consulate in Los Angeles said Chinese citizens were among the dead.
 Taiwan's consulate in Los Angeles said two Taiwanese expatriates also were killed.

 Tom's family said she died on Sunday after being taken to hospital in critical condition following the shooting, according to a statement seen by ABC News.
 Tom was remembered as a "hard-working mother, wife and grandmother who loved to dance."
 "To those who knew her, she was someone who always went out of her way to give to others," the statement said.